 1) Huge Down Payment

-For most projects, the builder should not ask for a down payment of more than 10% before starting work.
+For most projects, a reputable pool company will not ask for a down payment of over 10% before starting work.
 Some reputable companies may require up to 20%, but around 10% is the standard.
 If they ask for a much higher up-front payment, this could be a sign of poor cash flow and a struggling business.
-High down payments could indicate that the contractor does not already have enough cash on hand to pay employees and subcontractors.
+High down payments could indicate that the contractor does not already have enough cash on hand to pay employees, subcontractors and materials.

 2) Big Up-Front Draws

 The amount of money you pay pool builders during construction should be appropriate to the project’s timeline.
 If you have paid half of the cost of the pool, expect the pool to be halfway done.
 For example, consider a pool builder who asks for a 40% payment when they dig and another 40% when they lay concrete.
 This would require you to pay 80% of the cost when they have done much less than 80% of the work.
 If this business folds before completion, you lose a significant amount of money.

 Too little payment at the project’s completion is another bad sign.
 Pool contractors should have a financial incentive to finish the project.
 A final payment of 2-5% means that if you disagree with them or some other setback, they don’t lose out much if they never finish the job.
 Look for builders who accept a final draw of at least 10%.
 Some of Viking Capital’s lenders even require a hold-back of up to 25-30%, which protects property owners.

 4) Quick Contract Signing